Graduate Student Handbook

 Supervisory Committee responsibilities include the following:

-2. Administration of the Oral and Written Ph.D.
-Candidacy Examination.
+Administration of the Oral and Written Ph.D.
+Candidacy Examination – 3rd Year

-5. Function as the examining committee for the defense of the student’s dissertation.
+Function as the examining committee for the defense of the student’s dissertation

-6. Yearly review of the progress of each student every year beginning with the student’s second year in graduate studies.
+Yearly review of the progress of each student

 A supervisory committee will oversee the student’s progress to the Ph.D. and administer the Ph.D. examination and final defense.
 The Supervisory Committee will consist of the following faculty with doctoral directive status at the Florida State University:

-1. The Major Professor, who will act as Chair of the Ph.D.
+The Major Professor, who will act as Chair of the Ph.D.
 Supervisory Committee.
-If the advisor is not a member of the Department, an additional committee member is required.
+If the advisor is out of the Department, a co-major professor is required.

-3. One tenured faculty member from outside the Department who acts as the University’s Representative.
+One tenured faculty member from outside the Department who acts as the University’s Representative.
+If there is a co-major professor outside of the department, they are not considered the university representative.

 The full committee is required to be present at all formal committee meetings.
-One member may attend via a SKYPE video call (or its equivalent); however, this cannot be the University representative.
-The Dean of the Graduate School, the academic dean (Dean of the College of Artsrepresentative.
+One member may attend via a SKYPE video call (or its equivalent); however, this cannot be the University Representative.
 The Dean of the Graduate School, the academic dean (Dean of the College of Arts and Sciences), and the Department Chair must be given the opportunity to attend examinations held by the Committee as non-voting members.
 The Major Professor, Chair of the Department, Dean of Arts and Sciences, or the Dean of the Graduate School may appoint at their discretion a member of the Ph.D. examining committee.

 Changing Ph.D.
 Supervisory Committee Members